 Nowadays, almost everyone has a social media account, email account, and files saved via cloud storage.
 Any good estate plan must consider what will happen to all of those digital assets and data.
 One relatively new approach is to add "legacy contacts" to your online accounts.
 Several major social media and tech companies are now offering this tool to give users a way to plan for what happens to their data after death.

-A legacy contact is a person you choose to manage your online accounts after your death.
-During your lifetime, you designate this trusted person to access your account, download your data, or delete your account after you die.
+A legacy contact is a person you choose to manage one of your online accounts after your death.
+During your lifetime, you designate this trusted person, who will then be able to access a particular account, download your data, or delete that account after you die.
+(The exact abilities of your legacy contact may vary by company.)
 Because legacy contacts are a relatively new development, not all tech companies currently offer this tool.
-But several do, as discussed below.
+But several major companies do, as discussed below.

-Note that a legacy contact is not necessarily a beneficiary (inheritor) of all digital assets associated with your online accounts.
-For example, if you had monetized your Youtube account, the legacy contact doesn't automatically have a right to the ongoing funds generated by your account.
-That inheritance will still depend on your will, living trust, or the intestacy laws of your state.
+Note that a legacy contact is not a beneficiary (inheritor) of all of your digital assets.
+For example, if you had monetized your YouTube account, your legacy contact doesn't automatically have a right to the ongoing funds generated by your account.
+That inheritance will still happen according to the wishes stated in your will or living trust, or if you don't have one, according to the intestacy laws of your state.

-Your loved ones can memorialize your account or request to remove it regardless of whether you name a legacy contact.
-However, designating a legacy contact offers several advantages:
+Your loved ones can memorialize your account or request to remove the account regardless of whether you name a legacy contact.
+However, designating a legacy contact offers several big advantages:

 A legacy contact is a useful way to ensure that your memory can be properly honored.
 To get started, follow these instructions for adding a Facebook legacy contact.

 Many people keep a great deal of data in their Apple accounts: iCloud photos, email, voice memos, and more.
 If you don't provide someone with access to this data, it may be lost forever.
-The easiest way to ensure someone can access your Apple account is to name a legacy contact.
-Without a legacy contact designation, your friends and family may need to provide a court order naming them as your heirs in order to gain access.
+Apple offers the ability to name a legacy contact to ensure someone can access your Apple account.
+Unless you made other plans for your digital assets, your friends and family may need to provide a court order naming them as your heirs in order to gain access.